Ziling (Ben) Xue

 We have also been developing optical sensors.
 These sensors are based on spectroscopic changes of indicators immobilized in sol-gel thin films.
 Unique techniques for making stable thin film coatings have been developed in our laboratory.
 Sensors for gaseous species are currently being developed in our lab.

-(3) Neutron Scattering to Probe Magnetic Properties of Biomimetic Compounds
+(3) Neutron Scattering to Probe Magnetic Properties of Metal Complexes

 Neutron scattering, as X-ray scattering, has been widely used to probe properties of solid.
 One property of neutrons (that photons do not have) is that they have a spin (1/2).
-Thus, during neutron diffraction, the spin of the neutrons interacts with the spin of unpaired electrons in the solid, providing a unique tool to probe electron spin density and magnetic properties of the solid.
-We have used polarized neutron diffraction to study spin density in Fe porphyrin complexes.
+Thus, during neutron diffraction, the spin of the neutrons interacts with the spin of unpaired electrons in the complexes, providing a unique tool to probe magnetic properties of the solid.
+We have used inelastic neutron scattering (INS) to study zero-field splittings (ZFS) in metal complexes, including those of single-molecular magnets and metalloporphyrins (Figure 1).
+INS is one of few unique techniques to directly give ZFS parameters.
+The work was in collaboration with scientists at Oak Ridge National Laboratory.

 Dr. Xue received his B.S. in chemistry from Nanjing University of Pharmacy-Nanjing University in 1982 and his Ph.D. in chemistry from the University of California at Los Angeles in 1989.
 Following postdoctoral research at Indiana University, he joined the faculty of the University of Tennessee in 1992.
 He has served on the executive committee of the ACS Division of Inorganic Chemistry.